 - You can decline without removing your support of the requester’s goals and values.

 Here is how it might sound.
 “Ms. CEO, I’m John Doe, head of the fundraising committee at your son’s school.
 I’m hoping you would help us expand the scholarship fund by chairing the silent auction this year.”

 - “Thank you for contacting me, John.
 I’m flattered that you would think of me to take on such an important role.”

-- “I appreciate all the work you’ve done for the school.
+- “I appreciate all the work you’ve done for our school.
 I know how important the scholarship students are to you.
-Leading the fund raising committee is a big job and we are lucky to have you doing it.”
+Leading the fundraising committee is a big job and we are lucky to have you doing it.”

 - “Considering all the groups and initiatives I have on my plate for the next few months, I am going to pass on this.
 I just do not see a way to fit it in.
 I do wish you the best.
 Thank you for asking and please don’t hesitate to bring another request to me in a few months.”

 You can decline a request without rejecting the person.